nocalhost/nocalhost.github.io/docs/quick-start.md

 Make sure you have successfully deployed workloads within your Kubernetes Cluster, then:

-1. Expand the workloads tree, find the workload you want to develop
+1. Expand the workloads tree, find the productpage workload to begin our development
 2. Click <img className="svg-icon" src={useBaseUrl('/img/icons/dev_start.svg')} width="18" /> to start the `Development Mode (DevMode)`
-3. Specify the source code local directory or you can clone from existing Git repository.
+3. Clone source code from a Git repository (or you can associate with a local derectory).
 4. Nocalhost will open a new VS Code window, and start the `DevMode` automatically.

 <figure className="img-frame">